 FRS participants have a choice among two retirement plan options:

-The salient feature of any DC plan is the amount of contributions that can go into an individual’s account.
+The salient feature of any DC plan is the number of contributions that can go into an individual’s account.
 On the other hand, with a defined benefit plan (also known as a pension plan) there is a pension formula.
 The inputs are usually based on years of service and average or final compensation.
-The formula calculates a pension amount which is guaranteed over the pensioner’s lifetime, or lifetimes of the pensioner plus spouse.
+The formula calculates a pension amount that is guaranteed over the pensioner’s lifetime or lifetimes of the pensioner plus spouse.
 Here, though, I’m focusing in on the FRS investment option, which is the FRS defined contribution plan.

 How much money goes in?

 ERISA statues define limits to contributions.
 ERISA is the...

 Oh yes.
 Many new Social Security retirees get a big surprise when they learn about the taxation of social security benefits.
 This started during the Clinton administration.
 That administration added a formula to the tax code to determine how much, if any, of your Social Security benefit is subject to tax.
 Previously social security benefits did not count as taxable income at all.

 This formula is called the provisional income formula.
 It boils down to this: add all of your income together – wages, business earnings, tax-free bond income (yes – non-taxable income is included in this formula), IRA distributions – everything – plus ½ of your social security benefit.
 If the result falls into the following ranges, then that portion of your social security income gets taxed along with everything else:

 If provisional income is:

 The Deferred Retirement Option Program (DROP) is available to Florida Retirement System (FRS) pension plan participants.
 As a DROP participant, you earn your salary while your monthly pension is paid into the FRS Trust Fund.
 You earn interest at the rate of 1.3% on those DROP funds.
 This money adds up quickly.
 If your pension payment is $5000/month, your ultimate DROP payment will approximate $310,000!